Elimination Diet For Skin Conditions

 - ImmunoCAP: immunoassay capture test

-Elimination diet
+Elimination Diet

-How to follow an elimination diet
+How to Follow an Elimination Diet

 A simple elimination diet.
 This is probably the best place to start if you have never tried an elimination diet before.
-In this type of diet, you simply avoid one or more foods that you consider might be causing your problem.
-Typically, people have more than one allergy or sensitivity, so trying one food at a time may not work.
-The best approach for the simple elimination diet is to remove all common allergens at the same time.
-This means no egg, seafood, milk, shellfish, soy, wheat, tree nuts, or peanuts for at least 10 days before reintroducing these foods.
+In this type of diet, you simply avoid one or more foods that you consider to be the cause of your problem.
+Typically, people have more than one allergy, intolerance, or sensitivity, so trying one food at a time may not suffice.

 More complex elimination diet.
 This type of diet is best used for people with severe food reactions, or for people who have many symptoms or a more serious form of a disease.